AreebSiddiqui/would-you-rather-udacity/README.md

 # Would You Rather

-This project is bootstrap with create-react-app, it was Udacity's second project in React Nano Degree program.
+This project is bootstraped with create-react-app, it was Udacity's second project in React Nano Degree program.

 # A walk trough